Reutlingen Hauptbahnhof: Services

-Regional transport
+Since the timetable change in December 2009, Intercity trains served Reutlingen.
+From December 2023, a pair of trains ran on line 55 to Dresden, but this was discontinued in 2025.
 Regionalbahn services run from Reutlingen to Bad Urach, Herrenberg, Horb am Neckar and Plochingen and Regional-Express services run to Stuttgart and Tübingen.
 Interregio-Express services connect to Aulendorf, Rottenburg am Neckar and Stuttgart.
+In the 2026 timetable, the following services stop at the station: